uw-dims/dims-adminguide/docs/source/diagnosis.rst

 it can give advanced warning of disk degradation and failure.
 (For more information, see `smartmontools home`_.

-The package will be added to the ``dimsenv`` virtual environment, and the rest of this section will be devoted to a brief introduction for how to use the tool.
+The package will be added to the list of base packages installed on all DIMS systems, and the rest of this section will be devoted to a brief introduction for how to use the tool.

 .. note::